vanzasetia/personal-website/src/blogs/no-javascript.md

 ## About the notice

 As the author of this notice, I can not guarantee whether the website has no JavaScript at all.
 I make this notice and related information available on an "as-is" basis.
-I give no warranties regarding the notice.
+I give no warranties for it.
 I disclaim all liability for damages resulting from its use to the fullest extent possible.

 ## Considerations for the webmaster